Set up agentless Real User Monitoring

 2. Select the application that you want to configure.

-4. From the application settings, select Setup > Setup.
+4. From the application settings, select Injection > Manual insertion.

 Step 4 Keep RUM JavaScript up-to-date

-When you want the RUM JavaScript to be updated automatically, choose the JavaScript tag insertion format.
-For other insertion formats, you need to manually update the RUM JavaScript.
+If you want the RUM JavaScript to be updated automatically, choose the JavaScript tag snippet format.
+For other snippet formats, you need to manually update the RUM JavaScript.

 Dynatrace offers a REST API that allows you to retrieve the latest RUM JavaScript for your application.
 You can automatically inject the latest RUM JavaScript during the build time of your application.
-To learn how to use the API, see Real User Monitoring JavaScript API.
+To learn how to use the API, see RUM manual insertion tags API.

 Step 5 Make your cluster production ready